jeremiah-c-leary/vhdl-style-guide/docs/theory_of_operation/classifying.rst

 There is a classifier file named :code:`vsg/vhdlFile/classify/architecture_body.py`.

-This file has a detect function:
+This file has a :code:`detect` function:

 .. code-block:: python